-Los Toldos comprises 20 contiguous properties for a total of 57,000 ha located in the central north of the Deseado Massif, Santa Cruz Province, Argentina.
+Los Toldos comprises 20 contiguous concessions, for a total of 57,000 ha, located in the central north of the Deseado Massif, Santa Cruz Province, Argentina.
 Topography in the project area is subdued with absolute elevations of approximately 600 m amsl (above mean sea level) with a cool, dry continental climate.
 The project is readily accessible by regional gravel roads.

 - Project tenure covers 40 km of a long lived, regional structural corridor with only five ineffective drill holes

 - Ore grade gold and very high pathfinder element concentrations reported from surface at El Bagual and El Amanecer prospects

 - Barrick drill hole intersected 104.
 5m at 0.42 ppm Au from 80.2 m to end of hole, but hole was abandoned before target depth